 - Rectal pain

-Canasa can also cause more serious side effects.
-These are rarer but they can include:
+In rare instances, Canasa can cause more serious side effects.
+These can include:

-Canasa can also interact with other medications, particularly:
+Canasa can interact with other medications.
+These include:

-- Are allergic to the active ingredient mesalazine
+- Are allergic to the active ingredient mesalamine

-- Are allergic to any of the other ingredients in Canasa
+- Have had an allergic reaction to any of the other ingredients in Canasa

-Talk to your doctor before taking Canasa if you:
+Talk to your doctor about your medical condition before using Canasa if you:

 - Are taking any of the medications that could interact with Canasa

-- Have ever had an allergic reaction to a medicine called sulfasalazine (Azulfidine)
+- Have a history of allergic reactions to the medicine sulfasalazine (Azulfidine)